onap/policy-parent/docs/development/devtools/api-s3p.rst

 **JMeter Results**

-The following graphs shows the response time distribution.
+The following graphs show the response time distributions.
 The "Get Policy Types" API calls are the most expensive calls that average a 10 seconds plus response time.

 .. image:: images/api-response-time-distribution.png